 - Preheat the oven to 425 degrees F. Line a baking sheet with parchment paper and set aside.

-- In a medium mixing bowl, combine the lamb, almond meal, egg, tomato paste (if using), sea salt, cumin, ginger, paprika and cayenne.
+- In a medium mixing bowl, combine the lamb, almond meal, egg, mint, tomato paste (if using), sea salt, cumin, ginger, paprika and cayenne.
 With clean hands, mix the lamb until well combined, making sure not to overly break apart the meat.
 Form the mixture into 12 equal balls, about 2 tablespoons of meat in each.
 Arrange on the prepared baking sheet and bake in the oven until lightly browned on top and cooked through, about 20 minutes.

 - Meanwhile, bring a large pot of salted water to boil.
 Cook the pasta according to packaged directions and drain in a colander.